fullstackfreelancer/faicon/README.md

 }
 ```

-If you want to change the order of the paths, or the sequential number is already used by another extension, you can do that by adding a few lines in your setup:
+If you want to change the order of the paths, or the sequential number is already used by another extension, you can do that by adding a few lines in your TypoScript setup:

 ```
 // Adding a new path (use any random number that is higher than the last existing one) page.10.partialRootPaths.765 = EXT:faicon/Resources/Private/BootstrapPackage/Partials/Page/

+// Alternative: Clear the entry and set a new path page.10.partialRootPaths.5 > page.10.partialRootPaths.5 = mypath/myfolder/

 ```